jcoliz/yofi/YoFi.AspNet/README.md

 ## Core

 Business logic and models, independent of any storage or UI framework.
+This is now separated out into the YoFi.Core project.

 ## Data

-Entity Framework Core database definitions
+Entity Framework Core database definitions.
+This is now separated out into the YoFi.Data project.

 ## Main